steveflys/about-me/README.md

 # about-me
-wqeek 1 about me project for code 201
+Week 1 about me project for code 201